openconfig/featureprofiles/feature/system/bootz/tests/README.md

 2. Initiate bootz boot on device via gnoi.FactoryReset()
 3. Validate device sends bootz request to bootserver
 4. Validate device telemetry

-    * `/system/bootz/state/last-boot` is in expected state
+    * `/system/bootz/state/last-boot-attempt` is in expected state
-    * `/system/bootz/state/failure-count` is in incremented if failure case
+    * `/system/bootz/state/error-count` is in incremented if failure case
     * `/system/bootz/state/status` is in expected state
     * `/system/bootz/state/checksum` matches sent proto

 5. Validate device state

     * OS version is the same
     * System configuration is as expected.

-### bootz-2: Validate gNSI components in bootz configuration

-### Test: Validate Software image in bootz configuration
+### bootz-3: Validate Software image in bootz configuration

 This test validates the bootz behavior based changes to software version.